qpliu/esolang/intercal/README.md

 Section 4.4.1 says 16-bit variables can only be assigned 32-bit values if the value is less than 65535.
 Presumably they can be assigned a 16-bit value equal to 65535.
 This bizarre restriction remains in the 1996 document.
-This implementation will enforce it.
+This implementation will enforce it by giving a fatal error if a 16-bit variable is assigned a 32-bit value greater than or equal to 65535.

 This implementation treats a spark or a rabbit-ears that immediately follows a binary operator or is immediately followed by a unary operator